bevroy/RealDiag-Software/CONTRIBUTING.md

 - Why this enhancement would be useful
 - Any implementation ideas you might have

+### Medical Content Updates

+For updates to diagnostic rules, clinical guidelines, or medical content:
+- **See [MEDICAL_UPDATE_PROCESS.md](MEDICAL_UPDATE_PROCESS.md)** for the complete medical content update workflow
+- All medical updates require clinical review by a qualified healthcare professional
+- Include source guideline references and evidence levels
+- Follow the structured update process for safety and accuracy

 ### Pull Requests

 1. Fork the repository